Pantelis-K/fundus-segmentation-service/README.md

 ## Try it

-**In the browser:** open the [live demo](https://fundus-segmentation-service-168745042593.europe-west1.run.app), then either upload your own ROI-cropped fundus image or click one of the three sample crops to run them.
+**In the browser:** open the [live demo](https://fundus-segmentation-service-168745042593.europe-west1.run.app), then either upload your own ROI-cropped fundus image or click one of the sample crops to run them.

 **From the command line:** from the repo root of a local clone (the sample crops live